-We researched over 40 mouse pads, then bought the 8 best products available for comprehensive side-by-side testing all to help you find the perfect pad for your home or office.
+We researched over 40 mouse pads, then bought the 6 best products available today for comprehensive side-by-side testing to help you find the perfect pad for your home or office.
 We conducted extensive testing with each model using a variety of mice to see how they stacked up against one another.
 Specifically, we rated how well their surfaces performed, looking at their glide, noise, and tracking, as well as compatibility with different mice.
 Continue reading to find out which pad came out on top.

 There are a few minor issues with this pad.
-We found that the edges are a little rough and would irritate our wrist or forearm depending on how each tester used a mouse on the pad.
+The edges are somewhat rough and could irritate the user's wrist or forearm, depending on how each tester used a mouse on the pad.
 Additionally, our pad never laid completely flat, even after spending time in the hot sun or under a pile of books.
-That being said, we recommend the AmazonBasics Gaming Pad to anyone looking for a no-frills pad at a great price.
+We still recommend the Amazon Basics Gaming Pad to anyone looking for a no-frills option at a great price.

-Looking to combine a mouse mat and wrist rest all in one?
-Then look no further than the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest.
+Are you looking to combine a mouse mat and wrist rest all in one?
+Then look no further than the Amazon Basics Gel Pad with Wrist Support.
 This model combines a very comfortable wrist rest and a mouse mat at a price typically much lower than purchasing them separately.
 The rubberized base keeps this pad securely in place while you work.

-This product does have a few minor shortcomings.
-Like most of the pads in this review, it doesn't have any edge protection, leaving the possibility open for the surface material to fray or peel.
-We also found that using cheaper or worn out mice didn't glide well, making for an unpleasant experience.
-All in all, the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest is a solid option if you are looking for a mouse mat with an integrated wrist rest.
+This product has a few minor shortcomings.
+Like many other pads in this review, it doesn't have any edge protection, so there is potential for the surface material to fray or peel.
+We also found that cheaper or worn-out mice didn't glide as well, making for an unpleasant experience.
+All in all, the Amazon Basics Gel Pad is a reliable option if you are looking for a mouse mat with an integrated wrist rest.